Freak Brandt goal sinks Hoffenheim as Dortmund go three points clear

 Hoffenheim's Fisnik Asllani had a late chance to equalise when Angelino found him unmarked a metre from Dortmund's goal, but the striker headed just wide.

-Bayern Munich and Union Berlin, both three points behind Dortmund, will have a chance to cut the lead when they meet on Sunday in the Bavarian capital.
+Bayern Munich and Union Berlin, both three points behind Dortmund, meet on Sunday in the Bavarian capital.

 'Pain-free' Werner